 Practice breathing exercises

 This is something which is recommended on many health websites, including the NHS, which can be found here.
 Call it mindfulness or meditation, breathing exercises are a brilliant way to reduce stress and anxiety in an easy and safe manner.
 The benefits?
 It takes just a few minutes and can be done anywhere.
 If you’re not convinced or need a little more help, apps like Calm and Headspace are a great introduction.
 Both offer a range of resources, from guided mediation, to sleep sounds and podcasts.
 If you’re stuck in a bit of an anxious rut, then plug in and follow the tranquil instructions of your online guide.
-They’ll tell you want you need to do, so you can clear your head, calm your mind and get back to feeling like you.
+They’ll tell you what you need to do, so you can clear your head, calm your mind and get back to feeling like you.

 Be kind to yourself